joanaritalopes/Delivery-Robot-using-RL-frameworks/README.md

 ## Hyperparameter Sweep

-Scripts are provided for one-at-a-time (OAT) hyperparameter search across DQN and PPO.
+Script for one-at-a-time (OAT) hyperparameter search across DQN and PPO.

 ### `sweep.py` — Standard sweep and the one we choose to use at the end given that is more efficient